-Rebecca Skinner goes in search of the best spas in New Zealand and finds many also boast some of the world’s most gorgeous views.
+We found the best spas in New Zealand also boast some of the world’s most gorgeous views.

 New Zealand’s famous greeting, Kia Ora, is Maori for ‘be well, be healthy.
 So it’s no surprise this country of spectacular scenery, boasts several award-winning, world-class spas.